See an update on how Peter’s getting on here

 Should I do direct work?

 Direct work seemed good on direct impact, skills, connections, flexibility, and enjoyment, but weak on earnings, credentials, information value, and replaceability.
-I spent a lot of time trying to assess my own replaceability in direct work before a conversation with Satvik Beri outlined an incredibly simple procedure — just ask EA organizations whether they’d rather have you or money.
-I was in a good position to do this, having just interned for an EA organization.
+I spent a lot of time trying to assess my own replaceability in direct work before a conversation with Satvik Beri outlined an incredibly simple procedure — just ask EA organisations whether they’d rather have you or money.
+I was in a good position to do this, having just interned for an EA organisation.

 While I interned, I felt like I produced above average work, but I didn’t think my work was significantly better and I hadn’t adjusted for the fact that people tend to think more highly of themselves than is justified.
 When I take these two aspects into account, replaceability becomes a concern.

-However, a larger concern for me that emerged after talking to people was that employment in an EA organization is actually rather difficult to come by, given a limited number of positions and for the time-being has high standards in recruiting due to being a start-up and needing lots of particular skills.
+However, a larger concern for me that emerged after talking to people was that employment in an EA organisation is actually rather difficult to come by, given a limited number of positions and for the time-being has high standards in recruiting due to being a start-up and needing lots of particular skills.
 This was especially a concern for me given that I am an American citizen but most desire employment in the UK-based Centre for Effective Altruism, as CEA faces some difficulty in hiring Americans full-time.

 A final concern of mine was the possibility of coming to a major disagreement with CEA about what the best approach is for making the world a better place.
 While this was not a dominant consideration, the flexibility and independence provided by an earning to give career seems like a benefit to me.
 This seemed especially true if I picked a career that still affords me training in skills relevant to EA direct work and/or gives me a significant amount of time to volunteer for EA causes, as I could transition to direct work if I felt like my skills were better served there than earning.
 Generally, I felt like it is easier to transition from earning-to-give to direct work than it is to transition from direct work to earning-to-give.